The Ministry of Health recommends measures to prevent and control epidemics during the rainy season.

 The Ministry of Health recommends that agencies, units and people proactively participate in implementing measures to prevent diseases and epidemics during floods and inundations.

-Find out information and proactively implement recommendations on safety measures during floods and inundations, accident and disease prevention measures, and food safety measures during storm and flood season from health agencies and authorities.
+Seek information and proactively follow recommendations on safety measures during floods and inundations, accident and disease prevention measures, and food safety measures during storm and flood season from health agencies and authorities.

 Ensure safe and hygienic food selection and preparation, eat cooked food and boiled water.
 Wash hands regularly with soap before and after preparing food, before eating and after using the toilet.

-Practice personal hygiene daily, wash your feet and dry between your toes after contact with flood water or contaminated water.
-Destroy larvae and mosquitoes by covering tanks and water containers, putting fish in large water containers, removing waste such as bottles, jars, car tires, etc. or natural water holes to prevent mosquitoes from laying eggs.
+Practice daily personal hygiene, wash your feet and dry between your toes after contact with flood water or contaminated water.
+Destroy larvae and mosquitoes by covering water tanks and containers, putting fish in large water containers, and removing waste such as bottles, jars, car tires, etc. or natural water holes to prevent mosquitoes from laying eggs.

-Follow the principle of cleaning as the water recedes, collecting, processing and burying animal carcasses according to the instructions of medical staff.
-If there are signs of suspected infection, it is necessary to go to the nearest medical facility for examination and treatment.
+Clean up as the water drains, collect, process and bury carcasses according to the instructions of medical staff.
+If there are signs of suspected infection, go to the nearest medical facility for examination and treatment.

-During the rainy season, common diseases include: Diarrhea caused by E. coli bacteria, cholera, dysentery, typhoid, hepatitis A. Diseases appear due to the use of unsanitary water sources and contaminated food.
+During the rainy season, common diseases include: Diarrhea caused by E. coli bacteria, cholera, dysentery, typhoid, and hepatitis A. Diseases are caused by using unsanitary water sources and contaminated food.

 To prevent disease, people need to ensure proper treatment of drinking water, environmental sanitation and personal hygiene.
 Follow the principle of "Eat cooked food, drink boiled water", ensuring food safety and hygiene.
 Ensure enough clean water for eating, drinking and daily activities.
 Wash hands with soap before eating and after using the toilet.
 Properly handle feces, waste, garbage and dead animals.

-Take or get vaccinated when indicated for diseases for which vaccines are available.
+Take or inject vaccines when indicated for diseases for which vaccines are available.
 Respiratory diseases are also common during the rainy season such as colds, flu, sore throat, and respiratory infections.

 For respiratory diseases, people need to keep warm in cold weather, especially children and the elderly.
 Limit contact with people showing signs of flu or respiratory infections.
 Ensure adequate nutrition.
 Timely diagnosis and treatment to limit complications and death.